Course code KJM230

 • Determine reaction order and rate laws for chemical reactions and use this to propose reaction mechanisms for the describe process.

-• Understand why quantum mechanics must be used to describe chemical systems.
+• Understand chemical calculations can be used to describe chemical systems.

 • Use theoretical principles in practical experiments in the laboratory to determine thermodynamic and kinetic values for physical and chemical processes.